jackc/pgx/README.md

 ### [github.com/jackc/pgx/v4/pgxpool](https://github.com/jackc/pgx/tree/master/pgxpool)

 `pgxpool` is a connection pool for pgx. pgx is entirely decoupled from its default pool implementation.
-This means that pgx can be used with a different pool. or without any pool at all.
+This means that pgx can be used with a different pool or without any pool at all.

 ### [github.com/jackc/pgx/v4/stdlib](https://github.com/jackc/pgx/tree/master/stdlib)